FlerioEU/erc721-token-color/README.md

 Run
 ---

+First you need to start Ganache and leave it running in the background

 To deploy the smart contract: `truffle migrate`

+To run the tests: `truffle test`

+To overwrite the current deployed contract after a change: `truffle migrate --reset`

-To run the frontend: `npm run dev`
+To run the frontend: `npm run start`

 Interesting links:
 * ERC721 interface: http://erc721.org/
 * OpenZepplin library: https://github.com/OpenZeppelin/openzeppelin-contracts
 * Truffle suite: https://www.trufflesuite.com/
+* Deploying on a test network: https://forum.openzeppelin.com/t/connecting-to-public-test-networks-with-truffle/2960